devilAPI/RedstoneSpawners/README.md

-This is the RedstoneSpawners plugin by Trophonix, updated to 1.21.4 This is not working yet.
+# RedstoneSpawnersReloaded
+This is [Trophonix's RedstoneSpawner](https://github.com/Trophonix/RedstoneSpawners) plugin, updated to 1.21.3 and fixed a bug where spawners couldnt be powered with Redstone Torches, Blocks etc., only Redstone Dust.